-UDC's Building 52, which houses the law school, has ground floor retail space that can be a powerful catalyst for a new food and beverage cluster within the Commercial District.
+UDC's Building 52, which houses the law school, has ground floor retail space that can be repositioned as a powerful catalyst for a new food and beverage cluster within the Commercial District.
 This new food and beverage cluster can create a retail destination that anchors future retail growth.
-Please see page 38 for more information about how the retail spaces in this building can be repositioned.
+Please see page 38 for more information about how this building can be repositioned.